-There are two ways you can purchase critical illness insurance from ivari.
+There are two ways you can purchase Critical Illness Protection from ivari.
 How you purchase it depends on your specific needs.
 Your advisor can provide you with more details and help you decide the way that’s right for you.

 Adding a Critical Illness Protection Rider from ivari to your new or existing life insurance coverage offers more comprehensive protection than what you could get from life insurance alone.

-Purchasing critical illness insurance as a rider means that it is attached to a life insurance policy and has to be purchased at the same time as life insurance coverage.
-This is called bundling, and there is no additional policy fee for the rider.
+Purchasing Critical Illness Protection as a rider means it is a coverage that is attached to a life insurance policy or critical illness standalone policy.
+This is called bundling, and there is no additional policy fee for the Rider.